git-school/installing-git/README.md

     git config --global user.email "YOUR EMAIL ADDRESS"

-Assuming these commands run without erroring, you're good to go!
+Assuming these commands run without errors, you're good to go!
 Otherwise, you may need to double-check your Git installation.